wevbarker/PSALTer-devel/README.md

 This work used the DiRAC Data Intensive service (CSD3 [www.csd3.cam.ac.uk](www.csd3.cam.ac.uk)) at the University of Cambridge, managed by the University of Cambridge University Information Services on behalf of the STFC DiRAC HPC Facility ([www.dirac.ac.uk](www.dirac.ac.uk)).
 The DiRAC component of CSD3 at Cambridge was funded by BEIS, UKRI and STFC capital funding and STFC operations grants.
 DiRAC is part of the UKRI Digital Research Infrastructure.

-This work was also performed using the Newton server, access to which was provisioned by Will Handley.
+This work also used the Newton server, access to which was provisioned by Will Handley using an ERC grant.

-_PSALTer_ was improved by many useful discussions with Jaakko Annala, Stephanie Buttigieg, Mike Hobson, Manuel Hohmann, Damianos Iosifidis, Georgios Karananas, Anthony Lasenby, Yun-Cherng Lin, Oleg Melichev, Vijay Nenmeli, Roberto Percacci, Syksy Räsänen, Cillian Rew, Zhiyuan Wei, David Yallup, and Sebastian Zell.
+_PSALTer_ was improved by many useful discussions with Jaakko Annala, Stephanie Buttigieg, Will Handley, Mike Hobson, Manuel Hohmann, Damianos Iosifidis, Georgios Karananas, Anthony Lasenby, Yun-Cherng Lin, Oleg Melichev, Yusuke Mikura, Vijay Nenmeli, Roberto Percacci, Syksy Räsänen, Cillian Rew, Zhiyuan Wei, David Yallup, Haoyang Ye, and Sebastian Zell.

-I am grateful for the kind hospitality of Leiden University and the [Lorentz Institute](https://www.lorentz.leidenuniv.nl/), and am supported by [Girton College, Cambridge](https://www.girton.cam.ac.uk/).
+WB is grateful for the kind hospitality of Leiden University and the [Lorentz Institute](https://www.lorentz.leidenuniv.nl/), and the support of [Girton College, Cambridge](https://www.girton.cam.ac.uk/).
+The work of CM was supported by the Estonian Research Council grants PRG1677, RVTT3, RVTT7, and the CoE program TK202 ``\emph{Fundamental Universe}''.
+CR  acknowledges support from a Science and Technology Facilities Council (STFC) Doctoral Training Grant.